-- Competence in Biblical Greek and either Biblical Hebrew or Latin, if pursuing patristic, medieval or Reformation era studies - o Competence in Biblical Greek, and an additional ancient language recommended, if pursuing modern or contemporary theology - o Competence in the field of Systematic Theology - o Competence in the field of Historical Theology - o Familiarity with Old Testament studies - o Familiarity with New Testament studies - Normally, a minimum GPA in masters-level studies of 3.5. - An acceptable score on the GRE. - Evidence of potential for doctoral-level research in the form of a substantial research paper. - Reading ability in theological German (expected by the time of matriculation, not necessarily at the time of admission). - Strong recommendations from three of the applicant's teachers and his or her pastor. - For international students and permanent residents of the US whose native language is not English, three tests are required, outlined below with minimal scores indicated.
+- Competence in Biblical Greek and either Biblical Hebrew or Latin, if pursuing patristic, medieval or Reformation era studies - Competence in Biblical Greek, and an additional ancient language recommended, if pursuing modern or contemporary theology - Competence in the field of Systematic Theology - Competence in the field of Historical Theology - Familiarity with Old Testament studies - o Familiarity with New Testament studies - Normally, a minimum GPA in masters-level studies of 3.5. - An acceptable score on the GRE. - Evidence of potential for doctoral-level research in the form of a substantial research paper. - Reading ability in theological German (expected by the time of matriculation, not necessarily at the time of admission). - Strong recommendations from three of the applicant's teachers and his or her pastor. - For international students and permanent residents of the US whose native language is not English, three tests are required to take either the TOEFL or IELTS test with the minimal scores indicated below: